jeancochrane/jeancochrane.com/content/blog/chicago-park-show.md

 we underestimated how many of our friends would want to drive and end up frantically searching for parking right in the middle of the Chinatown summer festival.

-I don't feel too bad about this since discouraging your audience from driving is a good thing, but it's something to keep in mind.
+I don't feel too bad about this since I think discouraging your audience from driving is a good thing, but it's something to keep in mind.

 <img class="img img-responsive center-block"
-     alt="Anna from the band Ester plays a solo set to the crowd in Ping Tom Park." src="/static/images/blog/chicago-park-show/ester.jpg" />
+     alt="Anna from the band Ester playing a solo set to the crowd in Ping Tom Park." src="/static/images/blog/chicago-park-show/ester.jpg" />

 <p class="text-center small">
-    <em>Anna from the band Ester plays a solo set to the crowd in Ping Tom Park.</em>
+    <em>Anna from the band Ester playing a solo set to the crowd in Ping Tom Park.</em>
 </p>

 ## Confirm your budget